 Brake Service & Repair in Santa Rosa, Ca

+The first part of any brake service or repair is a brake inspection.
 Your brakes are an integral part of your vehicle, and we want to make sure they’re working properly to keep you safe while you’re on the road.
 Spring Works performs complimentary detailed, thorough, and complete brake inspections to our guests.
-Give us a call and schedule a free brake inspection today.

 You should have your brakes inspected on a regular basis to avoid unwanted surprises and keep your vehicle in a safe condition.
 We suggest a brake inspection every 12,000 miles so you know the exact condition of this very important system.

 If you feel grinding, a loss of pressure, or vibrations on the brake pedal when you brake, you should schedule brake service, even if it hasn’t been a full 12,000 miles since your last one.
 These signs, along with hearing a squealing sound when you brake, can indicate a problem with your brakes.

 Here’s a breakdown of what might be wrong with your brakes based on these symptoms.
 Use these as guidelines, and remember that the best way to diagnose a brake issue is to bring it in for inspection and servicing.
 Check out our brake service blog.

 Every Service Starts With An Inspection

 Feeling your brakes grind when you press on them could mean a few things.
 It could indicate that your brake pads need to be replaced.
 Or, it might indicate that there’s something getting stuck in the rotors whenever you press on the brakes.
 This could be anything from the caliper to the metal part of the pads.
 See our blog about brake noises.

 Bringing your vehicle in for brake service is the only way to get to the bottom of what’s causing the grinding and ensure that your brakes are safe for you to drive with.